gomorpheus/morpheus-docs/release_notes/compatibility.rst

 Breaking Changes
 ================

+- 6.0.0: NSX-V support is deprecated though still supported as of |morpheus| 6.0.0.
+It will be removed and unsupported in 6.1.1 and higher.
 - 6.0.0+: In |morpheus| 6.0.0+, many third party integrations have been moved out of the core installer package and converted to |morpheus| plugins.
 As a result, during the upgrade process your appliance will need to be able to access share.morpheusdata.com, the online repository for all |morpheus| plugins.
 Where this is not possible, users may instead apply the supplemental installer package which is also available at |morpheus| Hub alongside the main installer package.
 - 5.5.2: VM Node Packages: Due to build java version requiremnets, the i386.deb and i386.rpm (32-bit) VM Node Packages can no longer be updated, and remain on v3.2.9.
 - 5.4.12: Guacd: Guacd is now complied iwth libssh2-1.10.0 on all platforms.
 Appliances on SLES15 may need openssl-devel manually installed for guacd to succesfully compile.